IdiJr/alx-low_level_programming/README.md

 ### 0x0C.
 C - more malloc, free
 In this session, the concept of automatic and dynamic memory allocation, malloc and free is expanded as a build-up on the previous topic `0x0B.
 C - malloc, free`.

+### 0x0D.
+C - Preprocessor
+In this session, the concept of macros is explored.

+### 0x0E.
+C - Structures, typedef
+In this session, the concept of structures, when and how they are used is explored.